 Categories & TopicsMiddle Level Forensics

 Following are 2017-18 Middle Level topics for Special Occasion, Moments in History, and Extemporaneous Speaking.
+New topics will be posted September 15, following ratification at the fall Board of Control meeting.

 - Present viewpoints to local school board on cuts to co-curricular/extracurricular activities.